 If you find that your sugar cravings aren’t as severe as they used to be, that’s a very positive sign that your probiotics are working.
 This has to do with gut flora.
 The bad gut flora (that we want less of) feeds off sugar and the good bacteria feeds off prebiotics which are found in healthy foods like fruits and vegetables.
 So, when those cravings start to dissipate, it’s a great sign that your gut bacteria is starting to balance out.

 #4 Better Skin Health

 While probiotics are often discussed in terms of gut health and digestion, you may notice an improvement in your skin health as well!
 Again, this has to do with the bacteria in your gut.
 When there is less inflammation in the GI tract, your body can flush out toxins more efficiently, and with a lower toxic burden on the body comes better-looking skin.
 It’s a win-win!
 So, if your skin is clearing up, and you’re seeing fewer dark circles under the eyes, less puffiness, and less adult acne after starting your probiotic, that’s a good sign!

 #5 Feel More Positive

 If you suddenly find you are in a generally better mood each day, your probiotic may actually be helping.
 Did you know that 90% of the serotonin in our body is made in the gut?
 That’s right!
-How you feel and your immune health is greatly dependent on how healthy your gut is, so it’s no wonder that with a happy gut comes a happier and more positive mood.
+How you feel and your immune health is greatly dependent on how healthy your gut is, so it’s no wonder that with a happy gut comes a more positive mood.